Different Roof Pitches: Explained

 Panorama frame House exterior with view of the dark pitched roof against a cloudy blue sky.
 A mountain blanketed with snow can be seen behind the home.

-When you start hearing roof slope, roof rise, and roof’s pitch referred to, it’s the angle of your roof that is in question.
-Though roofing materials can vary in price and roof geometry can impact complexity, why does a different roof pitch impact your final quote for a roof replacement?
+When you start hearing roof slope, roof rise, and roof pitch referred to, it’s the angle of your roof that is in question.
+Though roofing materials can vary in price and roof geometry can impact aesthetic appeal, why does a different roof pitch impact your final quote for a roof replacement?
 Let’s start by defining what roof pitch is, then get into how your roof’s pitch can impact your overall project cost.
-Though many contractors use the terms roof pitch and roof slope interchangeably, there is a difference.
-Roof slope is the entire rise of the roof as a ratio to the entire run of the roof, which the roof pitch refers to the ratio of a specific section of roof.
+Though many roofing contractors use the terms roof pitch and roof slope interchangeably, there is a difference.
+Roof slope is the entire rise of the roof as a ratio to the entire run of the roof, while the roof pitch refers to the ratio of a specific section of the roof.

 What is a Roof Pitch?